thomashuang02/Showstop/README.md

 * (1 point) [axios](https://www.npmjs.com/package/axios) for promise-based HTTP requests on both the front- and back-end.
   * used at various points in the front-end to make requests to back-end, which uses it also to proxy those requests to MongoDB Atlas.
 * (1 point) Responsive design.
   * Both login and list pages adapt to changes in screen width, try messing around.
-Apparently my screen-width media queries are a little more temperamental on MacOS, but it's nothing app-breaking and I don't have a Mac to debug, so *shrug*.
+Apparently my screen-width media queries are a little more temperamental on MacOS, but it's nothing app-breaking and I don't own a Mac for debugging, so *shrug*.
-* (1 point) [faker](https://faker.readthedocs.io/en/master/) for generating some fake data for unit/integration testing.
+* (1 point) [faker](https://faker.readthedocs.io/en/master/) for generating some mock data for unit/integration testing.
   * used in [listOperationTests.js](./test/listOperationTests.js?raw=true).
-* (1 point) *Possibly* [Movie Database (IMDb Alternative)](https://rapidapi.com/rapidapi/api/movie-database-imdb-alternative) as an external API to grab IMDb ratings for an entry.
-  * This will not be a priority until everything else is functional, but I'd like the user to have the option to see what other people thought about a piece of a media.

-17 points total out of 8 required points.
+16 points total out of 8 required points.

 ## [Initial Main Project File](./src/app.js?raw=true)